Methods of Valuation of Shares – An Overview

 – Goodwill should be valued as a part of the intangible assets.

-– Eliminate the fictitious assets like the preliminary expenses, discount on the issue of shares. accumulated losses and such other assets.
+– Eliminate the fictitious assets like the preliminary expenses and discount on the issue of shares.
+Accumulated losses and other assets.

 – Current assets and liabilities like receivables, payables, and provisions should be considered.

-For computing the net value of assets, from the total assets of the company, all external liabilities should be deducted.
+For computing the net value of assets, from the company’s total assets, all external liabilities should be deducted.

 Net Value of Assets = Total Assets of the Company – External Liabilities (if any)

-Value per Share can be computed as, Net Assets less by Preference Share Capital and divided by Number of Equity Shares
+Value per Share can be computed as Net Assets less by Preference Share Capital and divided by the Number of Equity Shares

 2. Income Based

-The income-based approach can be used when the valuation is done for a small number of shares.
-The benefits which are expected from the investment made in the business are calculated or valued here.
+The income-based approach can be used when the valuation is done for a few shares.
+The benefits expected from the investment made in the business are calculated or valued here.
 We can say that this is nothing but what the business would generate in the future.
-The formula which is widely used for the same is dividing the expected earning of the company by a capitalization rate.
+The formula widely used for the same is dividing the expected earning of the company by a capitalization rate.

-DCF or Discounted Cash Flow and PEC or Price Earning Capacity Methods are also used by the companies.
-PEC can be used by newly established or start-up companies.
-While companies with volatile short-term earnings expectations can use more complex analyses such as discounted cash flow analysis or DCF.
+The companies also use DCF, or Discounted Cash Flow, and PEC, or Price Earning Capacity Methods.
+Newly established or startup companies can use PEC.
+Companies with volatile short-term earnings expectations can use more complex analyses such as discounted cash flow analysis or DCF.

-Value per share of the company would be based on the profit earned by the company and which is available for distribution.
-This profit shall be arrived at by reducing reserves and taxes from such net profit.
-The steps which should be followed by the company for an income-based approach are given below:
+Value per share of the company would be based on the profit earned and which is available for distribution.
+Reducing reserves and taxes from such net profit shall arrive at this profit.
+The steps which the company should follow for an income-based approach are given below:

 – Obtain the capitalized value data, and